lexandro/dockery/README.md

 0.3.0
 - Add: add search for container diff
 - Add: commit container as image
+- Add: login into the docker hub and/or private repo(s)
 - Add: push image to the repository

 0.3.1